 Trisha is nervous about being chosen for Miss Keller's writing class.
 "Killer Keller" demands that her students dazzle her with their writing, and rumor has it that she has never given an A. The rumors turn out to be all too true: there's just no pleasing Miss Keller.
-Then an unexpected loss leaves Trisha heartbroken.
+Then the unexpected loss of her beloved neighbor and friend, Pop Schloss, leaves Trisha heartbroken.
 Thoughts of teachers and grades forgotten, she pours out her soul in a personal narrative.
 And when Miss Keller reads it, she tells Trisha, "You've given your words wings."

 A perfect companion to the classic Thank You, Mr. Falker, The Art of Miss Chew, and Mr. Wayne's Masterpiece, this book celebrates a teacher who inspired a young Patricia Polacco to become the writer and storyteller she is today.

 "The text maintains a conversational tone throughout ("Guess what?" and "She actually hugged me!") to tell this personal story of loss and growth.
 Polacco's colorful illustrations are engaging, with pencil lines used in the characters' facial expressions to evoke a range of emotion, from Miss Keller's birdlike scrutiny to Trisha's anxiety and heartbreaking grief....Add Miss Keller to Polacco's collection of inspirational teachers, including Mr. Falker, Mr. Lincoln, and Miss Chew." -- Hannah Farmer, School Library Journal